Mobile Impurity in a Two-Leg Bosonic Ladder: Discussion

-Now let us turn to infinite interaction limit between the impurity and the bath.
-We find that the Green's function in the symmetric sector decays as a power law at zero momentum, which is similar to the one observed in the impurity dynamics in a one-dimensional (1D) bath and two-leg ladder bath.
-However, the power-law exponent increases with the tunneling amplitude of the impurity which is contrasted the one observed for small $U$, where power-law exponent does not depend on $t_{\perp \text{imp}}$.
-We find that for small $t_{\perp \text{imp}}$, the power-law exponent is same as the one observed in 1D motion in the ladder bath but for larger value the power law exponent is equal to one observed in the 1D bath.
-As a function of $t_{\perp \text{imp}}$, we observed that the impurity dynamics exhibits a dimensional crossover from ladder to 1D bath.
-For large transverse tunneling, one can understand that the impurity will energetically favor the symmetric mode of the impurity, and it would be hard to excite the impurity from symmetric to anti-symmetric mode and vice versa.
+However, the power-law exponent increases with the tunneling amplitude of the impurity, which is in contrast to the behavior observed at small U, where the exponent does not depend on $t_{\perp \text{imp}}$.
+We find that for small $t_{\perp \text{imp}}$, the power-law exponent is the same as that observed in 1D motion in the ladder bath \cite{Naushad_Ladder_Impurity} but for a larger value, the power-law exponent is equal to that observed in the 1D bath \cite{Adrian_Kantian_Mobile_Impuirty}.
+As a function of $t_{\perp \text{imp}}$, we observe that the impurity dynamics exhibits a dimensional crossover from ladder to 1D bath.
+For large transverse tunneling, one can understand that the impurity will energetically favor the symmetric mode of the impurity, and it would be hard to excite the impurity from symmetric to antisymmetric mode and vice versa.
 Hence the impurity effectively moves in a gapless 1D bath formed by the ladder's symmetric mode.
 This description contradicts our common understanding that in a ladder the power-law exponent should be smaller than that of 1D motion in the ladder~\cite{Naushad_Ladder_Impurity}.

 It will be interesting to investigate how the dynamics of the impurity behaves with increasing the number of legs and this needs a further study.

 Our findings also suggest that the impurity in the symmetric sector at the zero momentum in the ladder can be viewed as an X-ray edge problem \cite{Giamarchi_bosonization}.
 The Green's function in the X-ray edge problem has similar behaviour as the Green's function of the symmetric mode at zero momentum.
 Of course in this case, contrarily to the historical X-ray edge problem the impurity can move.
 At zero longitudinal tunneling of the impurity the impurity-ladder problem can be mapped into a spin-boson problem \cite{leggett_two_state} and by using an unitary transformation it can also be mapped into a Kondo problem \cite{spin-boson_model_to_Kondo_Luther}.
 The impurity-ladder problem can be viewed as a quantum simulator for the spin-boson model and Kondo problem.